-- The type of Adult-Use Marijuana Establishment to be located at the Property. - 2.
-Information adequate to demonstrate that the Adult-Use Marijuana Establishment location will be maintained securely. - 3.
-Steps to be taken by the Adult-Use Marijuana Establishment to prevent diversion to minors. - 4.
-A plan by the Adult-Use Marijuana Establishment to positively impact the community. - 5.
-Information adequate to demonstrate that the location will not constitute a nuisance to the community by noise, odor, dust, glare, fumes, vibration, heat, or other conditions likely to cause nuisance.
+Establishment to be located at the Property.

+2. Information adequate to demonstrate that the Adult-Use Marijuana Establishment location will be maintained securely.

+3. Steps to be taken by the Adult-Use M a r i j u a n a Establishment to prevent diversion to minors.

+4. A plan by the Adult-Use Marijuana Establishment to positively impact the community.

+5. Information adequate to demonstrate that the location will not constitute a nuisance to the community by noise, odor, dust, glare, fumes, vibration, heat, or other conditions likely to cause nuisance.
-Members of the Sturbridge communi-

-ty will be encouraged to ask questions and to engage in discussions with representatives of Heal.
+Members of the Province to wn community will be encouraged to ask questions and to engage in discussions with representatives of Heal.

-A copy of this notice is on file with the offices of the Town Clerk and the Town Administrator, along with the offices of the Board of Selectmen and the Planning Board, Sturbridge Town Hall, 308 Main Street, Sturbridge, Massachusetts.
-A copy of this notice was mailed at least seven calendar days prior to the Community Outreach Meeting to abutters of the Property, abutters to abutters within three hundred feet of the Property, and the owners of land directly opposite the Property on any public or private street or way, all as they appear on the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.
+A copy of this notice is on file with the office of the Town Clerk and with the office of the Planning Board, Provincetown Town Hall, 250 Commercial Street, Provincetown, Massachusetts. copy of this notice was mailed at least seven calendar days prior to Community Outreach Meeting to abutters of the abutters Property, abutters to abutters within three hundred feet of the Property, and the owners of land directly opposite the Property on any public or private street or way, all as they appear on the most recent the most recent applicable tax list, notwithstanding that the land of any such owner is located in another city or town.